 Please click on the thumbnails below for a larger photo

-Here are a few photos from our annual meeting in April 2017.
-We had a guest speaker, Joy Marzolf, Teacher Naturalist at Mass Audubon, who gave a presentation called “Getting the Most from your Wildlife Photography”.
+Below are some photos from our annual meeting in April 2017.
+We had a guest speaker, Joy Marzolf, Teacher Naturalist at Mass Audubon, who gave a well received presentation called “Getting the Most from your Wildlife Photography”.

 Below are some photos of the repaving of the Whitehall parking lot in May 2017!